Online MJ in Environmental Law

 Online MJ in Environmental Law Curriculum

 The online MJ in Environmental Law comprises 30 total credits, divided between 24 credits delivered over 9 core courses and an additional 6 credits of elective courses.
+Elective courses offered in each term are subject to availability.

 Core Courses